dotnet/docs/docs/core/deploying/deploying-with-vs.md

    1. Right-click on your project (not the solution) In **Solution Explorer**, and select **Edit SCD.csproj**.

-   1. Create a `<RuntimeIdentifiers>` tag under the `<PropertyGroup>` section in your `csproj` file that defines the platforms your app targets, and specify the runtime identifier (RID) of each platform that you target.
+   1. Create a `<RuntimeIdentifiers>` tag in the `<PropertyGroup>` section of your *csproj* file that defines the platforms your app targets, and specify the runtime identifier (RID) of each platform that you target.
 Note that you also need to add a semicolon to separate the RIDs.
 See [Runtime IDentifier catalog](../rid-catalog.md) for a list of runtime identifiers.

    For example, the following example indicates that the app runs on 64-bit Windows 10 operating systems and the 64-bit OS X Version 10.11 operating system.

        ```xml